 Thus began a long period of preliminary analysis.
-This immense task confirmed expectations: and in fact, the total estimate for the deposit doubled, from 4 to 9.3 million tons of nickel content.
+This immense task confirmed expectations: in fact, the total estimate for the deposit doubled, from 4 to 9.3 million tons of nickel content.
 This was nothing less than the largest unexploited nickel deposit in the world.
-The contract, which provides for a 30-year production period, may be renewed twice for a period of 10 years.
+The contract, which provides for a 30-year production period, may be renewed twice, for a period of 10 years.
 At the time, the economic crisis was in full force, with the mining industry feeling the effects as nickel and manganese prices dropped.
-In 2013, the Weda Bay project entered a period of slowdown, and when Mitsubishi, Eramet's partner, decided to withdraw from the project, it was time to find a new ally.
+In 2013, the Weda Bay project experienced a fall in activity, and when Mitsubishi, Eramet's partner, decided to withdraw from the project, it was time to find a new ally.

 A critical partnership

 That's when Tsingshan came in.
-A giant on the Chinese market and the world's largest stainless steel company, Tsingshan signed an agreement with Eramet in 2017.
-The two groups shared out the roles: Tsingshan took over construction and operation of the factories, as well as the infrastructure required for production.
+A giant on the Chinese market and the world's largest stainless-steel company, Tsingshan signed an agreement with Eramet in 2017.
+The two groups divided up the roles: Tsingshan took over construction and operation of the factories, as well as the infrastructure required for production.
 In addition to the deposit itself, Eramet brought its invaluable mining expertise, in a region that is particularly sensitive to erosion.
 Following Tsingshan's investment, Eramet owned 43% of the company that controlled Weda Bay, and Tsingshan 57%.
-"We bring our knowledge of the mine and offer recommendations to improve the project.
-In addition to the anticipated benefits, the collaboration with Tsingshan has allowed us to learn and strengthen our expertise even further." explains Martin Cezard, Weda Bay Project Director at Eramet.
+"We bring our knowledge of the mine and offer recommendations for improving the project.
+In addition to the anticipated benefits, the collaboration with Tsingshan has allowed us to learn and strengthen our expertise even further," explains Martin Cezard, Weda Bay Project Director at Eramet.